midonet/Rembrandtplein/DNSMASQ.md

 dhcp-host=44:8a:5b:ef:e2:06,192.168.9.17,mx007
 ```

-This is a general cloud config for all the machines.
+Here we have a general cloud config for all the machines.
 If you want a cloud-config per machine you will have to create files in /var/lib/tftpboot/pxelinux/pxelinux.cfg/01-xx-xx-xx-yy-yy-yy where xx-xx-xx-yy-yy-yy is the mac address of the box.
 These files then can point to a different URL.
 Also the webserver does not have to be in your LAN, it can be anywhere.
 ```
 root@pris:~# cat /var/www/html/cloud-config.yml
 #cloud-config